Research Project Descriptions

 Title: Scaling and Process Integration Challenges in Micro-EDM Technology

-Graduate Students: Mark T. Richardson (EECS), Scott R. Green (ME)
+Graduate Students: Mark T. Richardson (EECS)

-Funding Source: Sandia National Labs/WIMS ERC
+Funding Source: Sandia National Laboratories/UM

 Faculty Advisor: Yogesh B Gianchandani (EECS)